linux-system-roles/linux-system-roles.github.io/contribute.md

 ansible-playbook -vv -i /usr/share/ansible/inventory/standard-inventory-qcow2 \
 tests_default.yml
 ```
-Using `TEST_DEBUG=true` will allow you to `ssh` into the managed host
+Using debug will allow you to `ssh` into the managed host
 after the test has run.
 It will print out instructions about the exact command to use
 to `ssh`, and how to destroy the managed host after you are done.
+Or,
+check the `artifacts/default_provisioners.log` for the ssh command.

 **The next part is specific for debugging the network role**